 An Enrollment Year Investment Portfolio bases its investment mix on the date the student is projected to need the money to pay for his or her qualified education expenses.
 The risk level automatically shifts from aggressive to conservative as the enrollment year approaches.
 Since not all students enroll in college upon turning 18 years of age, or you may be saving for K-12 tuition expense, you select the Enrollment Year Investment Portfolio that corresponds to your student’s expected future year of enrollment or one that best meets your specific investment objective.

-These investment options seek to provide investment portfolios for account owners who prefer to select an investment portfolio for its specific asset allocation.
-Each multi-fund investment portfolio is allocated to multiple underlying funds and/or a funding agreement and has a different investment objective and investment strategy.
-The allocations in the multi-fund investment portfolios do not change automatically as the beneficiary ages as they do in the Age-Based Investment Options.
+These investment portfolios provide account owners with the opportunity to select an investment portfolio for its specific asset allocation.
+Each Static Investment Portfolio is allocated to multiple underlying funds and/or a funding agreement and has a different investment objective and investment strategy.
+The allocations in the Static Investment Portfolios do not change automatically as the beneficiary ages as they do in the Managed Investment Portfolios.

 The Principal Plus Interest Portfolio seeks to preserve capital and provide a stable return.
 This portfolio may be good for individuals with a lower risk tolerance or a shorter timeframe to save.

 The investment portfolios are subject to the risks of the underlying funds including the loss of principal.